 I call bullshit.

 Not on the Carolina Herrera, I call bullshit on not believing in myself.
-I genuinely thought I could win.
+I actually thought I could win.
 I thought I was going to beat AOC and become a US Congresswoman two years younger than she did.
 I told all of my friends I was moving to DC and I broke up with the guy I was seeing because he didn't fit my image of Future First Husband.
 With all my pomp, I still lost.
-It was because I didn't have the suit.
+I didn't have the suit.

 Banana Republic, Brooks Brothers, Nordstrom, I went everywhere.
 The only problem was that I'm 5'8 and curvy so any suit I wanted to order didn't fit.
 My hips were too tight, my arms were too long, and even an expensive suit looks trashy if it doesn't fit properly.